Ignite Your Garden with Extreme Hot Pepper Plants

 Frequently Asked Questions

-Carolina Reaper plants require full sun, meaning at least 6-8 hours of direct sunlight daily. - When is the best time to plant these pepper plants?
+These plants require full sun, meaning at least 6-8 hours of direct sunlight daily, to ensure vigorous growth and abundant fruit.

-The ideal planting season is summer, once the threat of frost has passed, ensuring the soil is warm enough for healthy root development. - How often should I water my Carolina Reaper plants?
+The ideal planting season is summer, once the threat of frost has passed, ensuring the soil is warm enough for healthy root development.

 Reviews